Transgender and Diabetes Health Care

 Screening can help you identify if you have diabetes or prediabetes early and begin treatments to bring your glucose levels down.
-If you are not on gender affirming hormone therapy, the American Diabetes Association recommends getting screened for type 2 diabetes beginning at age 35 (except in special cases where someone may have obesity or excess weight).
+If you are not on gender-affirming hormone therapy, the American Diabetes Association (ADA) recommends getting screened for type 2 diabetes beginning at age 35 (except in special cases where someone may have obesity or excess weight).
 Screening should be repeated every three years.

 The current recommendations for getting screened for type 2 diabetes if you are currently taking gender-affirming hormones (which may impact blood pressure, glucose levels, and weight) is to be screened when starting hormones and each year after.
 If you have a family history of diabetes, or if you gain more than 5 kg (around 10 lbs) after starting hormone therapy, you may need to be screened more often.

 The added risk factors that transgender people face can also complicate diabetes management and the prevention of complications – even for those with previously diagnosed diabetes.

 Royal’s parents took on a very active role in her diabetes management when she was a child.
 When going off to college at the University of North Georgia, the transition to having more responsibility for her self-management while figuring out her own gender identity made her feel like she couldn’t escape her health.

 She found herself testing her glucose levels much less, dealing with depression and mental health challenges, and engaging in substance use.
 Though she now has a much healthier relationship with her diabetes, at the time, Royal says these factors definitely impacted her diabetes management.